 Gravel bikes and adventure bikes: the basics

-Gravel bikes sit somewhere between cyclocross bikes and endurance road bikes – they’re more nimble on the road than their mud ready cyclocross brethren, but more capable of tackling rough surfaces than endurance road bikes.
+These bikes sit somewhere between cyclocross bikes and endurance road bikes – they’re more nimble on the road than their mud ready cyclocross brethren, but more capable of tackling rough surfaces than endurance road bikes.

 They’ve generally got a lower bottom bracket when compared with cyclocross bikes, giving a more road-like feel but making them less tailored to rocks and roots.

-Wide tyres (28c+) are usually specced, with room for more, and you can expect disc brakes
+Wide tyres (28c+) are usually specced, with room for more, and you can expect disc brakes as standard.

 A gravel bike is similar, but is designed for riding on the untarmacked roads which are more prevalent in the US and some European countries than the UK.
 It will have clearance for even wider tyres, which may be up to 40mm across.